ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Proposed Method

 \subsection{Feature Extraction}

-\ac{Radar} image's intensity called \ac{RCS} is a metric used to indicate how prominently an object appears in radar signal data. \ac{RCS} varies depending on the target, \ac{RCS} holds significant importance or structural information.
-Therefore, how \ac{RCS} is handled from the \ac{Radar}'s polar image forms the primary component of the description.
+\ac{RCS} indicates a measure of an object's detectability by \ac{Radar}, and it varies depending on material properties and structural appearance. \ac{Radar} image's intensity is heavily related to \ac{RCS}, it is proportional to the latent power multiplied by the \ac{RCS} of the target \cite{harlow2023new}.
 Radar image define $\mathcal{R} \in\mathbb{R}^{\mathcal{H} \times \mathcal{W}}$ in polar coordinates, where $\mathcal{H}$ and $\mathcal{W}$ are the image's height and width, respectively.
 The dimensions $\mathcal{H}$ and $\mathcal{W}$ are associated with angle and range, and encapsulating semi-metric information.

+The primary component of our descriptor is how to handle feature information induced by intensity from the \ac{Radar} image.
 We select the feature extraction algorithm proposed in \cite{cen2018precise} to distinguish valid signals from $\mathcal{R}$.
-This algorithm involves decomposing the signal into high or low-frequency signals, integrating them according to a Gaussian scaling factor, and thresholding to extract valid features from the raw radar signal.
+This algorithm involves decomposing the signal into high and low-frequency signals, and integrating them according to a Gaussian scaling factor.
+Finally, the integrated signal go through the thresholding process to extract valid features from the raw radar signal.
+As parameters for feature extraction algorithm, we use threshold noise $z_q=6.0$ and variance of Gaussian smoothing $\sigma=17.0$ which operates in pixel metric space.
 By using this method, we reduce noise from the signal and get higher clarity in classifying areas whether detected objects or vacancy.
 We define the feature extracted Radar image as $\mathcal{R}_\mathcal{F} \in\mathbb{R}^{\mathcal{H} \times \mathcal{W}}$.